shanudjn/grab-store/README.md

 ## Note
-### This is just an initial version of the app.
-For feature to come in future updates
+#### This is just an initial version of the app.
+More features to come in future updates